VKCOM/statshouse/website/docs/guides/view-graph.md

 <img src={RenameGraph} width="800"/>

-These changed graph names are not saved for later.
+This changed graph name is saved in URL only.
-If you re-open your metric, the graph will have the initial name, not the new one.

 ## 3 — Descriptive statistics